Y-Foundry-Dao/yfd-docs/docs/_yfoundry/vault/1-strategy.md

 <br>

-The proposer
-- Develops the prospectus with the assistance of the Y-Foundry DAO community
-- Gets connected with whitelisted developers ready to build the project
+The proposer gets connected with potential supporters of the vault including whitelisted developers ready to build the project.

 <br>